annapasca/neuropycon_cli/README.md

     git clone https://github.com/dmalt/neuropycon_cli.git
     cd neuropycon_cli
     ```
-2) The simplest way to install the package is as follows:
+2) The simplest way to install the package with all dependencies is as follows:
     ```bash
-    pip install .
+    pip install -r requirements.txt
     cd ..
     ```